 Having established whether you are in a position to claim as tax deductions your motor expenses, which type can be claimed?
-OnTax Dunfermline Accountants would advice that fuel, repairs, servicing, parking, tolls and suchlike are claimed in proportion to the amount used "wholly and exclusively" for business purposes.
+We would advise that fuel, repairs, servicing, parking, tolls and suchlike are claimed in proportion to the amount used "wholly and exclusively" for business purposes.
 However, not all motor expenses may be tax deductible.

 Parking fines for instance are a potential disaster zone.
 If you are on company business and incur a fine, the circumstances will greatly dictate whether it is tax deductible.
-In fact OnTax Dunfermline Accountants have seen even accountants dispute this amongst themselves!
+In fact we have seen even accountants dispute this amongst themselves!
 The basic rule is "Have you broken the law"?

 For instance; speeding, parking out of parking bays, not buying parking tickets, jumping red lights and suchlike are all classed as civil offences and the tax man will not let you pay for your crime at his expense!
 Crime does not pay and neither is it tax deductible!
 But, overstaying a parking time is not classed as such and, as long as you were on company business this would be tax deductible.

 We are always shocked at how many clients do not keep their paperwork correctly.
 We regularly see cases of hundreds of pounds of tax being incurred simply because receipts were not kept.
 We advise you to keep a big seal-able plastic wallet in the car and collect the receipts there.